Jordan094/Sunderland-Supporters-Quiz/README.md

 Lastly I used [JSHint](https://jshint.com/) to validate my JavaScript.

-The following errors were encountered:
+The following errors were encountered with Javascript:

-I had 48 warnings
+I had 48 'const' is available in ES6 warnings.
+But this did not effect functionality.

+I have 1 variable which I declared but never used so that was removed from the code.